TeselaGen/teselagen-react-components/README.md

 - `npm run test:watch` will run the tests on every change.

-## Building

-- `npm run build` will build the component for publishing to npm and also bundle the demo app.

-- `npm run clean` will delete built resources.

 ## Releasing

 - `npm whoami` you should be teselagen